PaddlePaddle/Paddle/doc/fluid/design/dist_train/distributed_lookup_table_design.md

 ### Solution: Id auto growth

-At the beginning of training, paddle only malloc the memory for the lookup table at parameter side, the id and the data will not be initialized.
+At the beginning of training, paddle only malloc the memory for the lookup table at parameter server side, the id and it's value will not be initialized.
 During training, when a parameter server received an Id, if it is already in the lookup table, it will return the existing parameter, if the id does not exist, paddle will add it into the lookup table and initialize the value for it.

+### Problem3: parameter load and save

+For common parameters, paddle use trainer to save and load them.
+But for distribute lookup table, trainer can not do this because it's large size.

+### Solution: Parameter server side save and load

+Paddle support parameter server side save and load for distribute lookup table.
+Each machine of parameter servers will only save and load part of the whole table.

 ## Architecture
 The whole architecture of the distribute lookup table is as below: